What should I bring?

 Yes, all students attending NSO must spend the night at orientation.
 The overnight portion of the program has been specifically designed to allow you a chance to become familiar with the campus and to meet your peers.
 Through various planned academic and social activities, you will experience a taste of college, and the overnight stay will ensure that you are on time for the second day's early start.

-We are unable to offer housing to your family members and guests.
+We are not able to offer housing to our family members and guests.
 Guests accompanying you can take advantage of the Hilton Hotel on campus for overnight accommodations or make reservations at any of the surrounding hotels in the area.
-For more information about the Hilton University of Houston Hotel on campus, please visit the Hilton Reservation Page and look for the Group Name: New Student and Transfer Student Orientation and Group Code: NSO.
+For more information about the Hilton Hotel on campus, please visit the Hilton Reservation Page.

 Accessible rooms are available for students with disabilities.
 Please use the Accommodations section of your NSO registration page to let us know how we can make your stay as comfortable as possible.
 The University is proud of its nearly barrier-free campus and its numerous support services for students who have a temporary or permanent health impairment, physical limitations, psychiatric disorders or learning disabilities.
 If you will need assistance during the conference or need to request an accessible room for your overnight stay, please call the Center for Students with DisABILITIES at least one week prior to your conference date at 713-743-5400 (voice) or 713-749-1527 (TTY).